MicheliniDev/NineSolsEigongPrimeMod/thunderstore/README.md

 - Cross Up can now also chain to Unsheathe, Talisman, Teleport To Back, Teleport Forward and TalismanSpike.
 - Crimson Slam can now also chain to Cross Up, Pokes, Teleport To Top, Crimson Ball, Teleport To Back, Teleport Forward, Talisman Geyser, Talisman Spike and Wind Blade.
 - Talisman Geyser can now also chain to Crimson Slam, Teleport To Top, Unsheathe, Quick Talisman, Talisman Geyser and Talisman Spike.
-- Unsheathe can now also chain to Unsheathe, TeleportToTop, Crimson Ball, Pokes, CrossUp, Talisman Geyser and Talisman Spike.
+- Unsheathe can now also chain to Unsheathe, Teleport To Top, Crimson Ball, Pokes, CrossUp, Talisman Geyser and Talisman Spike.

 ## Phase 3 Moveset changes
 - Stun State can also chain to Quick Talisman, Regular Judgement Cut, Talisman Geyser, Talisman Spike, Wind Blade, Teleport Forward and Teleport To Back.